Cybersecurity issues are becoming more and more important – especially when it comes to B2B businesses.

 To stay safe and secure online, follow these steps:

 - Invest in powerful cybersecurity software for your company.
-That includes antivirus software, VPNs (a virtual private network), password managers, and more.
+That includes antivirus software, secure VPNs (a virtual private network), password managers, and more.

 - If an email seems suspicious, delete it.
 Moreover, inform your colleagues about potential phishing attacks.